 Ubuntu Camp is owned and operated by Asilia Africa, a company aiming to provide the finest wilderness experiences on the continent!
 Its camps in the Serengeti alone include YZ favourites Dunia, Olakira, and Sayari.

 ACCESS & LOCATION:

-At all three camps, guest accommodation consists of eight tented suites, including one suite for family use.
+At both camps, guest accommodation consists of eight tented suites, including one suite for family use.
 The family suite sleeps a maximum of two adults and two children aged 12 years and younger.
 All tents are Meru style – an outer layer of canvas extends over the inner layer to form a private veranda.
 This is set with campaign chairs and a small table, and it’s a lovely spot for relaxing with a drink and enjoying your views!
 Inside each standard tent, the bedroom and washroom areas are divided by a canvas wall, which has an opening to the left and right.
 The bedroom contains a king-size bed or twin beds, with lighting positioned on the headboard/s to save space.
 There’s a little day bed too.
 In the washroom area, you’ll find a separate flush toilet, washbasin within a vanity unit, and classic bucket shower.
 This area also has a storage unit, and free toiletries are provided.
 The family suite benefits from all the features of the standard suite, in addition to a second bedroom and a lounge linking the bedrooms.
 The lounge includes comfy armchairs and sofas, and it’s fab for family time!

 The communal lounge and dining areas at Ubuntu Camp occupy one tent apiece, at a short distance from the guest tents.
 In the lounge tent, there are well-cushioned settees and chairs around coffee tables, as well as a well-stocked bar.
 A selection of reading matter is available, and the tent is open sided so you can marvel at the scenery!
 The dining tent is open sided too, and features a large table where everyone eats together.
 This is the setting for continental or full English breakfasts, and buffet-style lunches.
 Dinner is usually served in an al fresco location, such as Ubuntu’s fire-pit.
 You can request a packed lunch if you’re going to be out all day on safari, and kitchen staff members are happy to rustle up dishes for any guests on a special diet.
 Barbecues are often arranged too!